lanelps/web_elements/README.md

-# react-starter-boilerplate
+# 🔥react-tinderbox🔥

-Starter boilerplate to make new projects easier to start off
+Reacct boilerplate to make new projects easier to get started

 ## This boilerplate contains